Thailand currency is called Thai Baht and is written as ฿

 Before you head off shopping make sure you print off a copy of our Thailand Currency Cheat Sheet.

-Phuket has definitely moved with the times, from when you had only the hotel currency exchange counter or a couple of small banks and a hand full of currency exchange booths in Patong to exchange your money or to change travelers cheques into Thailand Currency.
+Phuket has definitely moved with the times, from when you had only the hotel currency exchange counter or a couple of small banks and a hand full of currency exchange booths in Patong to exchange your money or to change travellers cheques into Thailand Currency.

 Today accessing your funds has never been easier, there is currency exchange outlets all over the Island, you will find the majority in the main tourist area’s and Phuket Town.